Caroline era: Maryland

-In 1632, King Charles I granted a charter for Maryland, a proprietary colony of about twelve million acres (49,000 km2), to the Roman Catholic 2nd Baron Baltimore who wanted to realise his father's ambition of founding a colony where Catholic's could live in harmony alongside Protestants.
+In 1632, King Charles I granted a charter for Maryland, a proprietary colony of about twelve million acres (49,000 km2), to the Roman Catholic 2nd Baron Baltimore who wanted to realise his father's ambition of founding a colony where Catholics could live in harmony alongside Protestants.
 Unlike the royal charter granted for Carolina to Robert Heath, the Maryland charter decreed no stipulations regarding future settlers' religious beliefs.
 Therefore, it was assumed that Catholics would be able live unmolested in the new colony.
 The new colony was named after the devoutly Catholic Henrietta Maria of France, Charles I's wife and Queen Consort.

 Whatever the King's reason for granting the colony to Baltimore, it suited his strategic policies to have a colony north of the Potomac in 1632.
 The colony of New Netherland begun by England's great imperial rival, the Dutch United Provinces, which claimed the Delaware River valley and was deliberately vague about its border with Virginia.
 Charles rejected all the Dutch claims on the Atlantic seaboard and wanted to maintain English claims by formally occupying the territory.

 Lord Baltimore sought both Catholic and Protestant settlers for Maryland, often enticing them with large grants of land and a promise of religious toleration.
 The new colony also used the headright system, which originated in Jamestown, whereby settlers were given 50 acres of land for each person they brought into the colony.
-However, Of the approximately 200 initial settlers who travelled to Maryland on the ships Ark and Dove, the majority were Protestant.
+However, of the approximately 200 initial settlers who travelled to Maryland on the ships Ark and Dove, the majority were Protestant.
 The Roman Catholics, already a minority, led by a Jesuit Father Andrew White worked together with Protestants, under the patronage of Leonard Calvert, the 2nd Lord Baltimore's brother to create a new settlement, St. Mary's City.
 This became the first capital of Maryland.
 Today, the city is considered the birthplace of religious freedom in the United States, with the earliest North American colonial settlement ever established with the specific mandate of being a haven for both Catholic and Protestant Christian faiths.
 Roman Catholics were, though, encouraged to be reticent regarding their faith in order not to cause discord with their Protestant neighbours.

 Religious tolerance continued to be an aspiration and in the province's first legislative assembly the Maryland Toleration Act of 1649 was passed, enshrining religious freedom in law.
 Later in the century, the Protestant Revolution put an end to Maryland's religious toleration, as Catholicism was outlawed.
 Religious toleration would not be restored in Maryland until after the American Revolution.